GTM Welcomes Families of Muffetta Household Staffing Agency!

 New Jersey Rules

-Current Minimum Wage: In New Jersey, the current minimum wage is $14.53/hour for employers with fewer than 6 employees.
+Current Minimum Wage: In New Jersey, the current minimum wage is $15.23/hour for employers with fewer than 6 employees.

 Workers’ Compensation: In New Jersey, household employers are required to have workers’ compensation insurance.
-Please contact GTM for a price quote.
+Get a quote on workers' compensation from GTM.

 Paid Leave Laws: In New Jersey, household employers must follow the state’s Paid Sick Leave law.